-Rational Emotive Behavior Therapy (REBT) is a time-limited, practical style of psychotherapy that uses education and collaboration to help people change their thoughts, feelings, and actions.
-As a form of cognitive behavioral therapy (CBT), therapists use REBT to manage a wide spectrum of clinical and nonclinical issues like depression, anxiety, unsatisfactory relationships, and pain.
-REBT therapy aims to be brief, with desired results coming in between one and 18 months of treatment.1
+Rational emotive behavior therapy (REBT) is a time-limited, practical style of psychotherapy that uses education and collaboration to help people change their thoughts, feelings, and actions.
+Therapists use REBT to manage a wide spectrum of clinical and nonclinical issues like depression, anxiety, unsatisfactory relationships, and pain.
+REBT aims to be brief, with desired results coming in between 1-18 months of treatment.1

-Like other forms of CBT, the central concept of REBT is that unwanted behaviors and feelings stem from flawed ways of thinking.
-Even though these thinking patterns come from the past, REBT spends a lot of time discussing how they affect the person’s present life.2 Someone hoping to improve their health and well-being must adjust their thinking to relieve their symptoms and produce the wanted outcomes.
+The central concept of REBT is that unwanted behaviors and feelings stem from flawed ways of thinking, similar to other forms of CBT.
+Even though these thinking patterns come from the past, REBT spends a lot of time discussing how they affect the person’s present life.2 Someone hoping to improve their health and well-being must adjust their thinking to relieve their symptoms and meet their goals.

-REBT identifies several categories of irrational thinking patterns that include:
+REBT identifies several categories of irrational thinking patterns, including:1

-- Awfulizing/ catastrophizing: overinflating something’s impact by believing that an unwanted event or situation is “the worst thing that could ever happen.”
+- Catastrophizing: Overinflating something’s impact by believing that an unwanted event or situation is “the worst thing that could ever happen.”

-- People-rating or overgeneralizing: the process of exaggerating a person’s characteristics or behaviors and using it to judge the person or a group of people.1
+- People-rating or overgeneralizing: The process of exaggerating a person’s characteristics or behaviors and using it to judge the person or a group of people.

 The REBT theory of causation seeks to explain what makes people feel well and what makes them feel unwell.
 REBT is based on the idea that all emotions and behaviors emerge from the way people think.
 The thoughts, assumptions, and beliefs people hold about themselves, others around them, and the world dictate how they feel and function.
 Put another way, the way a person feels has less to do with what happens to them and more about how they view what happens.1